 Helping you avoid energy scams

 Rising energy bills have convinced many people to take action to make their home warmer.
-The last thing you want is to be caught out by a scam trying to take advantage.
+The last thing you want is to be caught out by a scammer trying to take advantage.
 Common scam tactics include online ads, cold calling or leaflets through doors.

 Scams may come across as though they are from a reputable organisation and include legitimate grants, and you may feel pressurised to make a quick decision before the offer expires.
 We advise that you do your own research before you commit to any offers.